 Now, let’s dive into some important things to consider prior to implementing your new solution.

 Before you adopt your new software, you should have a workable plan in place to streamline your system implementation.
-Here’s some things that you should plan for:
+Here are some things that you should plan for:

 Once you’ve taken these concepts into consideration, we recommend communicating with your team and making a comprehensive system implementation plan.